yast/yast-storage-ng/doc/old_and_new_proposal.md

 `root_subvolume_read_only`, `proposal_settings_editable`,
 `expert_partitioner_warning` and `use_separate_multipath_module` options
 described in this document's subsection "Other general options" at "Settings in yast-storage".
-These options will retain its exact form and meaning.
+These options will retain their exact form and meaning.

 In addition that, there will be two new subsections: `proposal` and `volumes`.